The San Francisco Zoo has been a favorite of Bay Area kids for many years; there's lots for adults to enjoy here, too.

 The lions and tigers are normally in open grottos, but are often brought into the caged areas of the historic Lion House.
 You can stand three feet away from the big cats and look into their enormous green eyes.
 The roaring inside the building can shake your whole body!

 Too bad "feeding time" for the lions and tigers was discontinued; you can still see them up close, but not on a schedule.
 The following animals do have scheduled feeding times: penguins, grizzly bears, pelicans and giraffes.
-Check current times on the SF Zoo website.
+Check current times on the SF Zoo feeding times.

 Several small animal species are set up with their own habitats where you can get a really close look at them.
 My favorites: